-Another great tool to create stunning stories if you don’t want to get involved in coding the AMP stories using various components.
+Another great tool to create stunning stories is if you don’t want to get involved in coding the AMP stories using various components.

 Just like makestories, you will need to integrate your WordPress with the dashboard.
 Once you create the story, you will need to submit your entry to the editorial team.

-The editorial team will review your stories & it will be published in 2-8 days (as per the official FAQs) depending on the quality of your stories.
+The editorial team will review your stories & they will be published in 2-8 days (as per the official FAQs) depending on the quality of your stories.
 Refer to the official guidelines for submitting stories here.

 Jumprope is more of a chop & reshare kinda tool.
-You can shoot or import stories to the tool & crop for various platforms like IGTV, YouTube, Visual stories for the web.
+You can shoot or import stories to the tool & crop for various platforms like IGTV, YouTube, and Visual stories for the web.
 Other alternatives are Tick.Done & RebelMouse.

 #6 The official WordPress plugin(Beta version)

-Here’s a sneak peak into the plugin.
+Here’s a sneak peek into the plugin.

 The best part of using this plugin is, you can straight away publish your stories right from your dashboard.
 This way your stories are off to the races immediately after you hit publish.

-Here’s what dashboard looks like.
+Here’s what the dashboard looks like.